stijnfrishert/libLSDJ/README.md

 # Help out?

-If you'd like to help out, let me know.
-It'd be a great help if more people would test the tools coming with liblsdj.
-Though I've tagged the first release as 1.0.0, the software is very much still in alpha stage.
+If you'd like to help out, please let me know!

 Bug reports can be filed in [issues](https://github.com/stijnfrishert/liblsdj/issues).
 Feature requests can also be added there, appropriately labeled.